oop-eng/oop-eng.github.io/readme.md

 The course will also introduce elements of software engineering including the waterfall method.
 The course will also include a lecture on the use of data structures including, stacks, queues, hash tables and lists.

 ## Course aims
-Java will be be used to introduce Object Oriented Programming, commencing at an introductory level.
+Java will be used to introduce Object Oriented Programming, commencing at an introductory level.
 The course will cover encapsulation, inheritance, polymorphism, software engineering, graphics programming and exception handling.

 ## Course Objectives